MS-LSTM: Exploring Spatiotemporal Multiscale Representations in Video Prediction Domain: Multi-Scale LSTM

 \subsection{Spatial Multi-Scale LSTM}

 Limited by the scale of the convolution kernel, convolution can only capture the short-distance spatial dependence in the image~\cite{mathieu2016deep}.
 One way is to use stacked convolution layers.
 The other way is to use the pooling operation.
 Both have brought about an increase in the spatial receptive field, making the model see wider, which laid the foundation for today's CNN.
-The convolutional RNN models (like PredRNN~\cite{wang2017predrnn}, PredRNN++~\cite{wang2018predrnn++}, MIM~\cite{wang2019memory}, MotionRNN~\cite{wu2021motionrnn}) in the field of video prediction have absorbed the essence of ``deep” learning, and most of them adopt the method of stacking more modules to obtain a wider spatiotemporal receptive field.
+The ConvRNNs (like PredRNN++~\cite{wang2018predrnn++} and MotionRNN~\cite{wu2021motionrnn}) in the video prediction domain have absorbed the essence of ``deep” learning, and most of them adopt the method of stacking more modules to obtain a wider spatiotemporal receptive field.
 However, unlike convolution operations, recursive operations cannot be parallelized, resulting in a surge in memory usage and training time.
 Therefore, blindly increasing the depth will no longer be the most effective way.
 The use of pooling will allow the model to better sense contextual information and reduce training requirements by working at low resolutions.
-Regrettably, the use of downsampling to capture spatial dependencies has been poorly explored among convolutional RNN models.
+Regrettably, the use of downsampling to capture spatial dependencies has been poorly explored among ConvRNNs.